sedol1339/files/abstracts.md

     - It includes 7 multi-domain datasets, 9 baseline algorithms, and 3 model selection criteria
     - Carefully designed ERM shows SOTA performance across all datasets

+Rame, A., Dancette, C., & Cord, M. (2021).
+Fishr: Invariant Gradient Variances for Out-of-Distribution Generalization. arXiv, 2109.02934.
+Retrieved from https://arxiv.org/abs/2109.02934v3

+    - We propose Fishr regularization for OOD generalization
+    - Fishr enforces that domain-level variances of gradients are matched across training domains
+    - This is based on the relations between the gradient covariance, the Fisher Information and the Hessian of the loss
+    - Fishr achieves SOTA on the DomainBed benchmark

 Wortsman, M., Ilharco, G., Kim, J. W., Li, M., Kornblith, S., Roelofs, R., ...Schmidt, L. (2021).
 Robust fine-tuning of zero-shot models. arXiv, 2109.01903.
 Retrieved from https://arxiv.org/abs/2109.01903v3

     - Problem: fine-tuning CLIP or ALIGN reduce robustness to distribution shifts